Nicholas-Chong/Coronavirus_website/README.md

 # Coronavirus Website
-This website consolidates and visualizes data from.
-The Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
+This website consolidates and visualizes data from The Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.

 **THIS SITE HAS NO AFFILIATIONS WITH THE UNIVERSITY**

 Access the site: https://mysterious-meadow-30193.herokuapp.com

 ## Todo
-* Add charts to charts page
+* Add direct links to a country's chart
 * Get proper URL

 ## Data Sources